 For a half hour I and the rest of the committee tried to tell her that being afraid was nothing to be ashamed of and that we wanted to be there for her.
 She politely declined and kept up a face that betrayed absolutely nothing.
 When we were almost done with the 45 minute session, I looked at her and said, "I have spent all this time trying to love you, but you have pushed me away."
 All of a sudden, her face dropped and so did her voice.
 In the voice of a lonely little girl she said, "I am so sorry".
 Her epiphany and ours lasted but thirty seconds.
 Then the chaplain resumed her defensive posture.
 I knew, however, that I had gotten through to her, and that my passion and compassion had not been in vain.

 Christ's compassion for each of us can profoundly change us; it can set us right with God and with ourselves; it can make us whole.
-A Christian mystic of the first century named Symeon the Theologian wrote this:
+A Christian mystic of the tenth century named Symeon the New Theologian wrote this:

 We awaken in Christ’s body as Christ awakens ours, and my poor hand is Christ, He enters my foot, and is infinitely me.
 I move my hand, and wonderfully my hand becomes Christ, becomes all Christ – for God is indivisibly whole, seamless in Godhood.
 I move my foot, and at once God appears like a flash of lightning.
 Do my words seem blasphemous?
 Then open your heart to God and let yourself receive the One who is opening to you so deeply.
 For if we genuinely love God, we wake up inside Christ’s body where all our body, all over, every most hidden part of it, is realized in joy as Christ, making us utterly real, And everything that is hurt, everything that seemed to us dark, harsh shameful, maimed, ugly, irreparably damaged, is in God transformed and recognized as whole, as lovely, and radiant in God’s light.
 As we awaken as the Beloved in every last part of our body.